Branch Rickey: Business/general manager (1925–1942)

 His job title was business manager; the general manager role in Major League Baseball had not yet been developed.

-Regardless, Rickey's purview and skills spanned farm system development, roster construction, scouting, player acquisition and development, and business affairs - all among the varying responsibilities of 20th-century GMs.
-In the quarter century between 1926 and 1950, Rickey's Cardinals and Dodgers teams would win eight National League titles; the teams he left behind would win six more pennants within five years immediately after his departure from their front offices.
+Regardless, Rickey's purview and skills spanned farm system development, roster construction, scouting, player acquisition and development, and business affairs—all among the responsibilities of 20th-century GMs.

+In the quarter century between 1926 and 1950, Rickey's Cardinals and Dodgers teams won eight National League titles; the teams he left behind won six more pennants within five years immediately after his departure from their front offices.

 Meanwhile, in 1926, Hornsby's first full year as manager, the new skipper led the Cardinals to their first World Series championship.